 The commencement of insolvency proceedings leads to an ex lege discontinuance of any legal procedure to which the debtor is party and with respect to any enforcement actions being taken against the debtor.

 In liquidation proceedings the court appoints an insolvency administrator to assume control.
 The management of the debtor can no longer engage in any legal acts on behalf of the debtor from the time of the opening of insolvency proceedings.
 The court issues an official edict to be disclosed on the electronic noticeboard of the courts (Ediktsdatei), in which the examination hearing is determined.
 Until this date, creditors may file their claims with the court.
 The court-appointed insolvency administrator decides in the examination hearing whether a creditor’s claim is contested or not; if it is contested, the respective creditor must commence legal proceedings in order to obtain an insolvency claim.
 The main focus of the insolvency administrator lies with the realisation of assets and the distribution of the proceeds among creditors according to the quota.
-When realising assets by way of sale of the debtor’s company, the insolvency administrator must first establish whether continuance is not possible, in which case, the creditors’ committee has to agree and the confirmation of the insolvency court is required.
+When realising assets by way of sale of the debtor’s company, the insolvency administrator must first establish if continuance is not possible, in which case, the creditors’ committee has to agree and the confirmation of the insolvency court is required.

 In general, the creditors’ committee has to be consulted for each significant action of the insolvency administrator.
 Furthermore, certain actions have to be communicated to the insolvency court (such as settlement agreements or the fulfilment or termination of bilateral agreements where one party has not fulfilled its contractual obligations at the time of commencing insolvency proceedings) and others have to be confirmed by the insolvency court (such as the sale of the entire business of the debtor).

 In addition to the insolvency administrator, the Insolvency Act provides for a court-appointed creditors’ committee, which is explained in detail in 9.3 Selection of Officers.